-Quantitative investment managers analyze mountains of data over time to find statistically significant deviations from the norm, and then devise methods to harvest returns as asset prices revert to the mean.
+Quantitative investment managers analyze mountains of data over time to find statistically significant deviations from the norm, and then devise methods to harvest expected returns as asset prices revert to the mean.
 Over the years, the field has become increasingly narrow and complex, but not necessarily wiser.

 Quants’ shortcomings became painfully apparent during the financial crisis.
 This has driven many investors out of active quantitative strategies and into passive low-cost index strategies.
 For these reasons, we are at an important juncture in active quantitative investment management; to navigate it well, we must find how best to tap quants’ skills.